Antoine Doinel: Recurring characters

 Doinel was played in all five movies by Jean-Pierre Léaud.
 Doinel's lover and later wife, Christine Darbon, was portrayed by Claude Jade in three films: Stolen Kisses, Bed and Board and Love on the Run.
 The director's love for Claude Jade shines through his alter-ego Doinel.

 His unrequited love interest Colette Tazzi (Marie-France Pisier) appears in the short film, in a brief uncredited cameo in Stolen Kisses and in the last film.
 Patrick Auffay appears as Antoine's friend René in the first two films.
 François Darbon appears as Colette's father in the second and as a military adjudant in the third film.
 Daniel Ceccaldi and Claire Duhamel as Christine's parents in Stolen Kisses and Bed and Board.
 M. Lucien, one of Antoine's mother's lovers, was played by Jean Douchet in the first film in the series and by Julien Bertheau in the last.
 A writer friend of Antoine, played by Jacques Robiolles, appears in Stolen Kisses and Bed and Board.
 Antoine and Christine's son, Alphonse, is played in Bed and Board by four girls and by Julien Dubois in Love on the Run.
 In the 2005 radio play Alphonse's Journal (Le journal d'Alphonse) in which only Christine (Claude Jade) and Alphonse reappear, Alphonse is voiced by Stanislas Merhar.

 Numerous other characters re-appear through flashbacks utilizing footage from earlier films in Love on the Run.

 The Adventures of Antoine Doinel

 The series of five films has been named "The Adventures of Antoine Doinel".
 The series consists of the following:

 The 400 Blows

 Truffaut's debut was the film The 400 Blows.
 The 1959 film introduces us to the 14-year-old Doinel, a troubled Parisian boy who skips school, eventually turning to street life and petty crime in response to neglect at home by his parents.
 Towards the end of the film, he is sent to a reform school, from which he escapes to places unknown.

 Antoine and Colette

 Doinel's next appearance was in the film short Antoine and Colette, which was part of the 1962 anthology film L'amour à vingt ans.
-Doinel is now 17 years old and becomes obsessed with Colette, a music student but she only wants to be friends.
+Doinel is now 17 years old and becomes obsessed with Colette, a music student who only wants to be friends.